 The longer the mortgage repayment period, the lower the monthly repayment costs will be.

 The most common issue buyers have with these mortgage repayment lengths is if the mortgage repayments would still be due past your retirement.
 So if you’re 50, you may find that most lenders will not lend you money over 25 years and will want it paid back over 15 years (as they want the mortgage paid off before you retire).

 Some lenders will offer a 0% deposit mortgage - this is also known as 100% loan to value (LTV).

-The reason why most people want to save up as much deposit as possible is more mortgage products are available to you and you tend to get a better (lower) interest rate when you have deposit available.
+The reason why most people try to save up as much as possible before buying is that the larger your deposit, the more mortgage products you will have available to you.
+This leads to you being able to get a better (lower) interest rate.

 So for a house costing £200,000, if you were to get a 95% loan to value mortgage, you would need to have £10,000 deposit.